cmtoomey/SeaTUG/README.md

-#War of the TUGs instructions
+﻿#War of the TUGs instructions
 ###You will find 4 files this repository.
 The Ohio School Data 2014 file is the main file.
 The other files can also be used.
 <br>
 #####Data Notes on the OhioSchoolData2014.xlsx file.